geneas/lua/README.md

 selector are returned.
 Keys which are neither strings nor numbers are ignored.

-*tabular.spairs(t, flags)*

-Sorted pairs.
-Performs the same function as pairs (but slower of course) except that the keys are sorted and optionally filtered.
-Direction of sorting can be selected.
-By default the keys are sorted using '<'; a different comparison function can be supplied.

 *tabular.deepcopy(t, map, ctrl)*

 Returns a deep copy of t.
 The depth of copy may be limited and a mapping table between the original items and the copies is generated; this may be passed to a later call so that the mapping can be reproduced.

-*tabular.gtable(iter, state, value)*

-Returns a table containing all values (first return value only) generated by the iterator function iter, called as iter(state, value).

-Example:

-    tabular.gtable(string.gmatch("abc def,   ghi", "%a+"))
-    -->
-    {"abc", "def", "ghi"}

-*tabular.g2table(iter, state, value)*

-The same function as _tabular.gtable()_, except that the second return value of the iterator function is collected.

-*tabular.ginline(iter, state, value)*

-Returns inline all values (first return value only) generated by the iterator function iter, called as iter(state, value).

-Example:

-    tabular.ginline(string.gmatch("abc def,   ghi", "%a+"))
-    -->
-    "abc" "def" "ghi"

-*tabular.g2inline(iter, state, value)*

-The same function as _tabular.ginline()_, except that the second return value of the iterator function is collected.

 ### class.lua